What are your doubts about plastic petrol jerry can?

 In according to the Ginevra’s Agreement you can transport no more than 60 liters, because petrol is classify like dangerous good.

-How much petrol can I carry in my car?
+How much petrol can I transport in my car?

 Ginevra’s Agreement establish that if petrol is transport by private for personal, sportive or domestic aim, you can carry in your car no more than 60 liters.